 Why Should We Hope to Bring the Delaware Chicken Back?

 Their legs are equally bright, but yellow rather than red.
 The legs are clean from feathering.
-Roosters average around 8.5 lbs, and hens weigh in at 2 pounds lighter: 6.5 lbs.
+Roosters average around 8.5 lbs, and Delaware hens weigh in at 2 pounds lighter: 6.5 lbs.
 There are also bantam varieties that are 2 lbs(rooster), and 1.75 lbs (hens).
-Both varieties feather quickly and quick to fill out into a robust body.
+Both varieties feather quickly and fill out into robust bodies soon thereafter.

 Do They Require any Special Care or Housing?